 - Grated ginger

 These toppings are optional, so feel free to use them according to your taste.
 Personally, I always go for green onions and tenkasu.
-If you have to choose just one, I highly recommend green onions.
+If you have to choose just one, I highly recommend green onions, as they add a pop of color and a nice contrast in texture.

 📋Step-by-step recipe